Share This Listing

 A Plan-Conformant, De-Risked Entitlement Pathway

 Adopted by the Ashland City Council in 2015, the Normal Neighborhood Plan establishes the policy and design framework for this site.
 Use, density, and street network are plan-conformant by design — the entitlement question is master-plan-level coordination and Type III annexation, not whether development is permitted in principle.
 Indicative timing from acquisition to vertical construction: 18–30 months.
-Anticipated zoning under the Normal Neighborhood framework includes NN-1-5, NN-1-3.5, and NN-1-3.5-C, supporting a graduated mix of single-family, cottage, attached, and small-scale neighborhood commercial uses.
+Anticipated zoning under the Normal Neighborhood framework includes NN-1-5, NN-1-3.5, NN-1-3.5-C, and NN-2, supporting a graduated mix of single-family, cottage, attached, mixed-use, and small-scale neighborhood commercial uses.

 Phased Infrastructure — Frontage-Scale, Not Full Corridor